Cost Reduction Strategies for Health Systems

 Here are a few areas where hospitals commonly save through standardization and bundling:

 Hospitals often have several contracts with original equipment manufacturers (OEMs) and maintenance vendors on any piece of equipment used to diagnose, treat and monitor patients.
+Make sure to take a look at your hospital's clinical engineering contracts when you begin exploring cost reduction strategies.
 Reducing these contracts into a single contract with one clinical engineering provider can save thousands, if not millions.

 Environmental Services (EVS)